Advocate Clinic at Walgreens

 Thank you for your report.
 It has been sent to our administrators.

-As a retail clinic, Walgreens Healthcare Clinic is generally staffed by a nurse practitioner and provides routine medical care including the treatment of allergies, asthma, mild burns, cold and flu symptoms, ear and sinus infections, insect and animal bites, stomach viruses, mild skin rashes and some other non-life threatening injuries, illnesses and conditions.
+As a retail clinic, Advocate Clinic at Walgreens is generally staffed by a nurse practitioner and provides routine medical care including the treatment of allergies, asthma, mild burns, cold and flu symptoms, ear and sinus infections, insect and animal bites, stomach viruses, mild skin rashes and some other non-life threatening injuries, illnesses and conditions.
 Many retail clinics are also equipped to treat chronic conditions and diseases.
 If you are suffering from a true medical emergency, go to the emergency room in Round Lake Beach, IL or call 911 immediately.

 Formerly Known As